valango/adventOfCode/README.md

 algorithm_, but it turned out to be a bit too challenging, so I rolled back to fixed dimensions.
 * `day 18:` Nothing particularly hard, but... those damn RegExpr lines - I always leave some tiny 🐛🐛🐛 bugs in there - I might need 🐓🐓🐓 an assistance!
+* `day 19:` _No, no, no!_ Writing yet another [yacc](https://en.wikipedia.org/wiki/Yacc)
+from the scratch on Sunday morning is just no fun!
+Could not make the part #2, because my code never choked at recursive rules. 🤡

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'